mva-one/GardenControl-Server/README.md

 ### Example

-Only the latter two are relevant.
 Navigate your Browser to http://localhost:3001/actors for example to see the gctl-actors defined in the database.
 If you do so, the following things happen under the hood:
 1. NodeJS receives the request and processes it in `routes/actor.js`
 2. A GET request is being sent to PostgREST
 3. PostgREST contacts the PostgreSQL database and runs the SQL query, returning a JSON array with the gctl-actors